kevaldekivadiya2415/textembed/README.md

 ### Accessing the API

-Once the server is running, you can access the API documentation via Swagger UI at:
+Once the server is running, you can access the API documentation via Swagger UI.